Table of Contents

 21. Marketing Plan

 A marketing plan may be the key to success.
-If you don’t market your startup business, no one will know you are there.
+If you don’t market your business startup, no one will know you are there.
 You have to introduce yourself to the world by telling them you exist.
 Give them a reason to care.
-Marketing is a continuous process, even when your business is established and successful.
+And remember: marketing is a continuous process, even when your business is established and successful.

 22. Tax and Accounting

 Once you have set up your business, you will need to register with HMRC for certain taxes.
-This may include Corporation Tax, VAT, PAYE and Self Assessment.
-It depends what legal structure you choose.
+This may include Corporation Tax, VAT, PAYE, and Self Assessment.
+It depends on what legal structure you choose.
 This is when the joyous tasks of bookkeeping and accounting come into play.

-I would advise consulting and accountant for assistance and guidance on running your business in a cost-effective and tax-efficient manner.
-Concentrate on the fun aspects of starting and growing a business and get someone else to do the tedious paperwork.
+We would advise consulting an accountant for assistance and guidance on running your business startup in a cost-effective and tax-efficient manner.
+Concentrate on the fun aspects of setting up and growing your business and get someone else to do the tedious paperwork.
 You won’t regret it, unless you’re a glutton for punishment.